 Located in the park's south corner, the Takaoka Municipal Museum recounts Takaoka's history.
 The museum features no English information, but is free to enter and has a small exhibition that compares the Takaoka Daibutsu to the Great Buddha of Todaiji Temple in Nara.
 Other exhibitions provide details about the historically prominent families in the region.

 A short walk outside of the castle park stands the Takaoka Art Museum.
 The museum features the Fujiko F. Fujio Hometown Art Gallery, showcasing some artwork by Fujiko F. Fujio, the famous animator born and raised in Takaoka and responsible for the hugely successful Doraemon anime.
-In other exhibition halls, the museum showcases a wide range of art from less famous local artists.
+In other exhibition halls, the museum showcases a wide range of art from less famous local artists as well as temporary special exhibitions.

 Takaoka Castle Park is a 15 minute walk from Takaoka Station.
 Alternatively, take the tram to Hirokoji (10 minutes, 200 yen one way, frequent departures) from where the castle park is a five minute walk.